ozimmortal/commits/README.md

  -- 2024  Wed Jan  8 18:00:41 2025

  -- I make awesome decisions in bike stores!!!
 Wed Jan  8 19:00:24 2025

+ -- You basically can say anything to someone on an email or text as long as you put LOL at the end.
+Wed Jan  8 20:00:25 2025